 - Get Involved

-Purdue University Northwest – Calumet’s entire CIVS (Center for Innovation through Visualization and Simulation) team of faculty, staff, administrators and students where named co-recipient of the 2012-13 Chanute Prize for Team Innovation, presented annually by Ivy Tech Community College Northwest and The Society of Innovators.
+Purdue University Northwest’s entire CIVS team of faculty, staff, administrators, and students were named co-recipients of the 2012-13 Chanute Prize for Team Innovation, presented annually by Ivy Tech Community College and The Society of Innovators of Northwest Indiana.

 The Chanute Prize recognizes team dynamics, process, culture and benefits of innovation; the innovation itself; and the “Wow” factor.